immanuelhume/mangodl/README.md

 Run `$ mangodl -h` to see the full list of command-line options.

-### Mangadex login configs
+### A note on mangadex login configs

 By default, if you just run `$ mangodl`, the app will try logging into mangadex.
 This is needed to search for manga on the mangadex main page.

 Therefore, mangodl will prompt you for your mangadex credentials the first time you use it.
 Your username and password are then saved locally in a `mangodl_config.ini` file so you won't have to enter them again the next time you use mangodl.

-If you want to be a real safe and secure boi and dislike the idea of storing credentials in text files, run mangodl with the `--url` option, and pass in the URL of the manga on mangadex.
-So, for instance, to download nobel-prize worthy Domestic Girlfriend:
+If you are a real safe and secure boi and dislike the idea of storing credentials in text files, run mangodl with the `--url` option, and pass in the URL of the manga on mangadex.

+So, for instance, to download ( ͡° ͜ʖ ͡°) Domestic Girlfriend:

 ```
 $ mangodl --url https://mangadex.org/